 • These counties are not federally recognized MPOs subject to federal air quality conformity analysis as part of RTP development.
 They do not need to run a network travel model.

-Category 2 - MPOs with moderate to rapid growth, nonattainment, and maintenance - AQ, or the potential for transit to reduce VMT.
+Category 2 - MPOs in nonattainment or maintenance -AQ, or the potential for transit to reduce VMT.

 Consider the planning practice examples listed below.

 Travel Demand Models: